jzwood/portcullis/docs/Docs.md

 ## Pipes

-Pipes connect addresses via a function.
-Pipes all taken together can be used to derive the dataflow digram for a Portcullis program.
+Pipes connect streams via a function.
+Pipes all taken together can be used to derive the dataflow diagram for a Portcullis program.

 **grammar**

 ```
-pipe = "|" function-name "[" { address-identifier natural } "]" address-identifier
+pipe = "|" function-name "[" { stream-identifier natural } "]" stream-identifier
 ```

 **examples**